-where the second line holds for isotropic functions~$g$ and~$h$ and we define the thermal wavelength \mbox{$\lambda_T = \sqrt{2 \pi \hbar^2 \beta/m^*}$} as well as a dimensionless excitation energy \mbox{$w = \beta(p^2/2m^*-\mu)$}.
-Note that the the linearized collision integral is a Hermitian and positive semi-definite operator with respect to the inner product~\eqref{eq:innerproduct}, with real and non-negative eigenvalues $\gamma$ (this proof proceeds as for the classical collision integral, see~\cite{mclennan89}).
+where the second line holds for isotropic functions~$g$ and~$h$, and we define the thermal wave length \mbox{$\lambda_T = \sqrt{2 \pi \hbar^2 \beta/m^*}$}, as well as a dimensionless excitation energy \mbox{$w = \beta(p^2/2m^*-\mu)$}.
+Note that the the linearized collision integral is a Hermitian and positive semidefinite operator with respect to the inner product~\eqref{eq:innerproduct}, with real and nonnegative eigenvalues $\gamma$ (a proof proceeds as for the classical collision integral, see~\cite{mclennan89}).
 We determine the quasiparticle lifetime by expanding

 up to a certain base dimension $N$, where the basis polynomials are chosen orthonormal with respect to~\eqref{eq:innerproduct}, $\langle u_i, u_j \rangle = \delta_{ij}$, with an initial choice $u_1(w) = 1$.
 We then numerically evaluate the matrix of scalar products (with details given below)